 First off, they’re constructed of plant starches, vegetable oils, and compostable polymers.
 They’re designed in a way that enables them to break down in both home and industrial composting.

-But beyond that, they’re just good compost pail bags.
-They’re gathered at the bottom to seal them.
+In the first place, they’re just good compost pail bags.
+These waste bags are gathered at the bottom to seal them.
 This directs the compost towards the center of the pail and allows for a more complete fill of your bin.
-And they’re sturdy, comparable in strength to plastic.
+And they’re sturdy, comparable in strength to plastic bags.

-Very few manufacturers take the time to have their bags certified.
+Very few manufacturers take the time to have their waste bags BPI certified.
 These are certified compostable bags in both America and Europe as compostable.
 They also meet OK Compost HOME requirements.

 2. Bag-To-Nature Compostable Liners

 - No need to double bag

 Need something a little bit sturdier?
 Bag-To-Nature compost waste bags are designed for municipal composting.
 With these, you collect your kitchen waste as normal.
 Once you’ve gotten your bin filled, pull this out and tie the corners, and drop it in the municipal bin.

 Because these are heavier in weight, they don’t break down as fast.
 They’re really not meant for home composting, although they can be.
 It’ll take a whole lot longer than thinner bags would, though!